 Attacking by Aligning: Clean-Label Backdoor Attacks on Object Detection

-Hu*, and Minhao
+Yize Cheng*, Wenbin Hu*, and Minhao Cheng

 arXiv preprint, 2023